Doctor Zhivago (musical): Productions

 A 2015 Broadway production, again directed by Des McAnuff, starred Tam Mutu as Yurii Zhivago and Kelli Barrett as Lara Guisher.
 It began previews at the Broadway Theatre on March 27, 2015, opened on April 21, 2015, and closed on May 10, 2015, due to low ticket sales and a lack of Tony Award nominations.
 It had played a total of 26 previews and 23 performances.
 The Original Cast Recording was mixed at Audio Paint Studios in New York City between June 4 and July 12.

 In 2016 it had a Hungarian staging at National Theatre of Győr.
 It was directed by Péter Forgács.
 In September 2017 Doctor Zhivago played in Poland at Podlaskie Opera and Philharmonic in Bialystok.
 The show was directed by Jakub Szydlowski.
 It is still running at the Podlaskie Opera and Philharmonics main stage.
-In January of 2018 a german production opened at the Leipzig Opera, with subsequent productions following in Pforzheim and at the german musical open-air stage Tecklenburg.
+In January 2018 a german production opened at the Leipzig Opera, with subsequent productions following in Pforzheim and at the german musical open-air stage Tecklenburg.
 The production in Leipzig continues, as of 2024 and the Pforzheim production ran from September 2018 to the beginning of 2020.
 The Tecklenburg production played in Summer of 2019.

 A 2019 UK concert was given at Cadogan Hall in London, produced by Lambert Jackson Productions.
 It starred Ramin Karimloo and Celinde Schoenmaker and was directed by Jordan Murphy, with musical direction by Adam Hoskins.